PetriSim/petri-sim-tool/README.md

 * Make sure all ports that are used in the docker compose file are not used by other programs.

 #### Problems related to running the program from the source (Furat)
-* If your are not able to install the node dependencies with npm install from the root directory, navigate to the backend and frontend directory seperately and do the install (and run) from there
+* If your are not able to install the node dependencies with npm install from the root directory, navigate to the backend and frontend directory seperately and do the install (and start) from there
+*